rare-freertr/RARE-web/docs/guides/installation/wedge100bf32/onie-nos-install.md

 There are 3 major steps:

-* Prerequisites
+* Check prerequisites
-* Boot into ONIE environment
+* Boot into the ONIE environment
-* RARE/freeRtr NOS image installation via ONIE
+* Install the RARE/freeRtr NOS image via ONIE

 !!! info
     Assuming you are familiar with ONIE, the installation process should last 5 minutes